-Lower Cataract Loop Trail is a 2.4 mile moderately trafficked loop trail located near Silverthorne, CO that features a lake and is good for all skill levels.
+Lower Cataract Loop Trail is a 2.4 mile moderately trafficked loop trail located near Silverthorne, Colorado that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, trail running, and fishing and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Beautiful lake.
 Bugs are heavy so wear bug spray.